 The Best Seafood Restaurants in Medellín

-On the Medellin Guru website we have looked at six of the best seafood restaurants in Medellín and the Aburrá Valley:
+On the Medellin Guru website we have looked at seven of the best seafood restaurants in Medellín and the Aburrá Valley:

 - Donde Bupos – a popular seafood restaurant in El Poblado with excellent seafood.

 - Rocoto – a popular Peruvian restaurant with very good ceviche and other seafood.

 - Mistura – a popular chain of three Peruvian restaurants that are a fusion of Peruvian and Japanese food.

 - El Barco – a hidden gem restaurant in Itagüí near Medellín with very good seafood.